agh-cs-imbeciles/argo-otel/README.md

 [`GoogleCloudPlatform/microservices-demo`](https://github.com/GoogleCloudPlatform/microservices-demo)[^11],
 which is web-based e-commerce solution.
 Apart from that, deployments of Grafana and Prometheus will be used to monitor current [metrics exposed by Argo CD](https://argo-cd.readthedocs.io/en/latest/operator-manual/metrics/)[^12] as well as e-commerce app itself.
-We will also apply Grafana tempo to gather traces that will show us application performance.
+We will also apply Grafana Tempo to gather traces that will show us application performance.
 To control what is the desired state of the application, Helm charts defined in `app/helm-chart/` will be incorporated.
 As some of metrics